V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Works with any 5 driver board.

- * Can be used with most any firmware Marlin, RepRap firmware, GRBL, FluidNC, or others.
+ * Can be used with almost any firmware Marlin, RepRap firmware, GRBL, FluidNC, or others.

- * The average total build cost is under $TED!!
+ * The average total build cost is easily under $800!!

  ![!LR4 Core Picture](../img/lr4/lr4_core.jpg){: width="600"}